Approach to Community News

 • Set up a system to cover every little league game in every sport through parents or other stringers using smart phones and special Twitter hashtags to provide live updates – and get lots of people’s names “in the paper.”
 Also, offer live coverage of the community’s high school sports events.

-• Offer discussion space in the Banyan site to every school in the community and to community-enriching organizations without their own websites.
+• Offer discussion space to every school in a co-op’s community and to community-enriching organizations without their own websites.

-• Run a crowdsourced effort to get the community to define Haverhill’s heart-and-soul attributes.
+• Run a crowdsourced effort to get the community to define the community’s heart-and-soul attributes.
 Update it every year.